kavimaluskam/leetcode-collection/content/957_prison-cells-after-n-days.md

 ### Solution

 Our solution iterates towards `N`, performing update to the list in each iteration.
-And to search for repeat patterns, we cache the historical records for the rows in [List](./submission.py3) or [Hash Map](./submission_dict.py3), and search for the updated rows to see if duplication can be found.
+And to search for repeat patterns, we cache the historical records for the rows in Hash Map, and search for the updated rows to see if duplication can be found.

 Once we found a looping pattern, we can return the result from cache give days = `(N - current day) % period + pattern start day`.